Porgramming-Hero-web-course/batch-4-assignment-1-Humayun1318/blog-1.md

 }
 ```

 So in this function (getUserDetails), requires the properties from both Name and Age.
-And ensure that it will not accept the other properties exept name and age.
+And ensure that it will not accept the other properties except name and age.
 Must sure to have this properties, also ensure the missing if will not provide the name and age.

 ## Comparing Union and Intersection Types: